data-addict-com/data-addict-com.github.io/_posts/2022-08-11-how-to-create-access-token-to-push-files-to-github-or-gitlab.md

 ---
 layout: post
-title:  "How to create access token to push files to github or gitlab ?"
+title:  How to create access token to push files to github or gitlab
 date:   2022-08-12 00:00:00 +0200
 categories: access token github gitlab repository
 published: true